V1CTOR1AL33/not-a-sandwich-repo/README.md

 Upload an image, and press submit.
 To read about the web app, hover above the question mark button.

 ## Acknowledgements
-This project is frontend-based and uses [React](https://reactjs.org/)
+This project is frontend-based and uses [React](https://reactjs.org/) and Vite